Florida emergency declared as Tropical Storm Ian strengthens

 “This storm has the potential to strengthen into a major hurricane and we encourage all Floridians to make their preparations,” DeSantis said in a statement.
 “We are coordinating with all state and local government partners to track potential impacts of this storm.”

+President Joe Biden also declared an emergency for the state, authorizing the Department of Homeland Security and the Federal Emergency Management Agency, or FEMA, to coordinate disaster relief efforts and provide assistance to protect lives and property.
+The president postponed a scheduled Sept.
+27 trip to Florida due to the storm.

-The National Hurricane Center said Ian is forecast to rapidly strengthen in the coming days before moving over western Cuba and toward the west coast of Florida and the Florida Panhandle by the middle of next week.
+The National Hurricane Center said Ian was forecast to strengthen before moving over western Cuba and toward the west coast of Florida and the Florida Panhandle by the middle of next week.
 The agency said Floridians should have hurricane plans in place and advised residents to monitor updates of the storm’s evolving path.

+The center issued an updated advisory at 5 a.m.
+Sunday, which noted the tropical storm was forecast to begin “rapidly strengthening later today” with the “risk of significant wind and storm surge impacts increasing for western Cuba.”

-It added that Ian was forecast to become a hurricane on Sunday and a major hurricane by late Monday or early Tuesday.
-Ian on Saturday evening had top sustained winds of 45 mph (75 kph) as it swirled about 230 miles (370 kilometers) south of Kingston, Jamaica.
+Ian was expected to become a hurricane Sunday and a major hurricane as soon as late Monday.
+The storm had top sustained winds of 50 mph (85 kph) on Sunday morning as it swirled about 345 miles (555 kilometers) southeast of Grand Cayman, in the Cayman Islands.

+A hurricane warning remained in effect for the island and hurricane watches were issued for western Cuba.

 “Too soon to say if it’s going to be a southeast Florida problem or a central Florida problem or just the entire state,” he said.
 “So at this point really the right message for those living in Florida is that you have to watch forecasts and get ready and prepare yourself for potential impact from this tropical system.”